 About these demons: they are of the Judeo-Christo-Islamic variety.
 Of the three religions, Christianity has been the main explorer of demons.
 They exist in various forms in cultures throughout the world, in many different religions.
 What becomes clear, however, is that their origins are somewhat complicated.
 Tracing them through the western world makes the most sense.
 Then the second half of the book analyzes horror films that feature demons.
 As with Holy Horror, it doesn’t strive to be comprehensive.
 There are far too many movies with demons to try that.

-This book has been submitted to the publisher and is currently in production.
-Watch this space for updates.
-I’ll finish this page off when it appears!
+This book has been submitted to the publisher and is currently in due in a matter of days.

 A Reassessment of Asherah (1993)